Sapphirine/Exploring-Review-Data-in-Yelp/README.md

 ### Basic Statistical Analysis
 + [./stat/]
   (https://github.com/Sapphirine/Exploring-the-Power-of-Yelp-Review-for-Business-Popularity/tree/master/stats)
-+ In this folder, we do some basic statistical analysis
++ In this folder, we do some basic statistical analysis to extract information from Yelp business data.

 ### Review Predition
 + [./R/]